Rednight972/FGS-World-Rebalance/README.md

 **No Uranium ore** is present in asteroids, players can buy it from one NPC Provider (**Type One Energy**) or mine it at the Dangerous Uranium Hotspot (**Lutecia Hotspot - KMDI controlled**)

-**Reactor and Gravity components are now end game** and locked up behind a NPC Provider (**Tech Noir**) **Railgun and Torpedo components are now end game** and locked up behind a NPC Provider (**Nariman Dynamics**)
+**Reactor and Gravity components are now end game** and locked up behind a NPC Provider (**Tech Noir**) **Railgun and Torpedo components are now end game** and locked up behind a NPC Provider (**Tech Noir** and **Nariman Dynamics**)

 -> Playing with gravity and high power density generation is now more "active" with money-to-component grind and money-to-uranium grind

 -> This will make end game ships and bases use the Economy System